 Whether you currently have receding gums or if you want to prevent gum recession, here are a few tips to prevent or even slow down the rate of recession:

-- Removing plaque buildup with proper oral hygiene
+- Removing plaque buildup with proper and excellent oral hygiene

 - Avoid brushing your teeth too hard or applying too much pressure when brushing